autocrypt/autocrypt/doc/level1.rst

 access to) with a password, but it SHOULD NOT require the user to enter the password each time they send or receive a mail.
-Since Autocrypt-enabled MUAs :ref:`sign all encrypted outgoing messages<mail-encryption>`, it could happen that the user has to enter the password very often, both for reading and sending mail.
+Since Autocrypt-enabled MUAs :ref:`sign all encrypted outgoing messages<message-encryption>`, it could happen that the user has to enter the password very often, both for reading and sending mail.
 This introduces too much friction to become part of a routine daily workflow.